AnotherKamila/bc-thesis/src/7-future.md

 A server implementation in Haskell
 ----------------------------------

 The current server implementation (in Python) is production-ready.
 However, the lack of compile-time type checking is a considerable weakness.
-The type system in Haskell is very strong, and therefore it can find bugs which would normally not be found at compile time.
+The type system in Haskell is very strong, and therefore it can give strong correctness guarantees.
 We believe that a Haskell implementation would be far more trustworthy, and intend to write one.